nicolasdiez/my-own-blockchain/README.md

 Summary:
 - This project is a miniaturized blockchain model created by Nicolas Díez
-- The architecture consist of 3 nodes + 2 users (Alice & Bob)
+- The architecture consist of 3 nodes + 2 clients (Alice & Bob)

 Considerations:
 - Using the public key of the sender/recipient as their crypto wallet address